talha196/git-tutorial/README.md

 ```
 You will need to fill in those two blanks.

 Now back to the problem.
-You should be able to find a branch called `make`.
+You should be able to find a branch called `make`, check it out using your newly learnt checkout command.
 On this branch is the skeleton for our CMake project.
 Now to merge the `CMakeLists.txt` file, which is the core CMake file for any CMake build, into our merging branch.
 We need to use the `git merge` command.
 Details of this can be found in the manual, you should be able to run the correct `man` command yourself now to do this.

 Merging is always done on the branch into which you wish to merge.
 If you wish to merge your `merging` branch into `master` you would first need to `git checkout master` and then merge `merging` into `master`.
 As we are wanting to merge the `make` branch into our current branch we don't need to change branches.